Alexander Shlemenko: Return to Bellator

-Free Agent
+Free agent

 After the stint in Bellator, Shlemenko faced Jonas Billstein at his native Russian Cagefighting Championship 5 on 15 December 2018.
 He won the fight via submission in the second round.

 Next Shlemenko faced Viscardi Andrade at Russian Cagefighting Championship 6 on 4 May 2019.
 He won the fight via technical knockout in the third round.

-Shlemenko faced Chris Honeycutt at Eastern Economic Forum: Roscongress Vladivostok Combat Night on September 15, 2019.
+Shlemenko faced Chris Honeycutt at Eastern Economic Forum: Roscongress Vladivostok Combat Night on 15 September 2019.
 He lost the fight via unanimous decision.

 Shlemenko fought David Branch at Russian Cagefighting Championship 7 on 14 December 2019.
 He won via a guillotine choke submission in the first round.

 Shlemenko faced Márcio Santos on 7 May 2021 at AMC Fight Nights 101.
 He won the bout via unanimous decision.

-On October 17, 2021, Alexander Shlemenko met with Artur Guseinov in the main fight of the EFC 42 tournament.
+On 17 October 2021, Alexander Shlemenko met with Artur Guseinov in the main fight of the EFC 42 tournament.
 The fight lasted all three rounds and ended with Shlemenko's victory by unanimous decision.

 On 3 March 2022, Shlemenko supported the 2022 Russian invasion of Ukraine.

-Shlemenko faced Aleksandar Ilić on August 26, 2022 at RCC 12.
+Shlemenko faced Aleksandar Ilić on 26 August 2022 at RCC 12.
 He lost the bout via TKO stoppage 22 seconds into the bout, after getting caught by a knee and dropped.

-Shlemenko faced Cleber Sousa on September 30, 2022 at Shlemenko FC 5.
+Shlemenko faced Cleber Sousa on 30 September 2022 at Shlemenko FC 5.
 He fought to a split decision draw.

-Shlemenko faced Magomed Ismailov on December 3, 2022 at RCC 13, losing the bout via unanimous decision.
+Shlemenko faced Magomed Ismailov on 3 December 2022 at RCC 13, losing the bout via unanimous decision.

+Shlemenko faced Alex Oliveira on 21 July 2023 at Shlemenko FC 8, submitting him in the first round via guillotine choke.

+Shlemenko rematched Aleksandar Ilić on 15 December 2023 at RCC 17, avenging his previous loss by TKO stoppage at the end of the first round.

+Shlemenko faced Kazkah prospect Kuat Khamitov at RCC 19 on 11 May 2024.
+He won the fight via unanimous decision.

+The following month Shlemenko fought UFC veteran Curtis Millender at Shlemenko FC 10 on 1 June 2024.
+He won the fight via technical knockout in the first round.